NoahStats/NoahStats/README.md

 # Hi!
 My name is Hangil Hong and I am an undergraduate researcher in the field of quantitative psychology.
-I prefer to be addressed as Noah.
+I would like to be addressed as Noah.

 ---